ryanhuffman93/dna-matching/README.md

 # dna-matching

 ## About
-This was a project I worked on as part of a problem set provided in the CS50 course Harvard provides online.
+This was a project I worked on as part of a problem set from the CS50 course Harvard provides online.
-A full description of the problem set can be found at https://cs50.harvard.edu/college/2020/spring/psets/6/dna/.
+A full description of the problem set can be found [here](https://cs50.harvard.edu/college/2020/spring/psets/6/dna/).

 ## Purpose
 The purpose of this project was to take a long string in a .txt file representing DNA evidence and iterate through the file